eclipse-glsp/glsp/PROTOCOL.md

 ### 2.20.4.
 Command Palette

-The command palette is an "auto-complete" widget that is triggered the user hitting `ctrl+space`.
+The command palette is an "auto-complete" widget that is triggered when the user hits `Ctrl+Space`.
 The menu may be filled with actions from the client but may also be filled with actions from the server.
-If server actions are to be used, the client needs to send a `RequestContextActions` action with context id `command-palette` and handle the returned actions from the `SetContextActions` response accordingly, e.g., rendering them in a auto-complete widget.
+If server actions are to be used, the client needs to send a `RequestContextActions` action with context id `command-palette` and handle the returned actions from the `SetContextActions` response accordingly, i.e., rendering them in a auto-complete widget.

 ### 2.20.5.
 Tool Palette